flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/presets.md

 #### Changing Preset Name

 To change a preset's name click on the current name of the preset and change the name to any string up to 16 characters.
-The name will be saved as soon as you leave the input field.
+When you leave the input field a confirmation dialog will ask you to confirm the name change.
+Press `Confirm` to save the new name.

 ![img_11.png](../../assets/flypados3/flypad-presets-name-change.png)